Wall Street Pummels F After Recent Earnings Report

 Is It Worth Investing in Ford Motor Company (NYSE :F) Right Now?

-Ford Motor Company (NYSE:F) scored a price-to-earnings ratio above its average ratio, recording 16.01 x from its present earnings ratio.
-Plus, the 36-month beta value for F is at 1.29.
+Plus, the 36-month beta value for F is at 1.27.
 Opinions of the stock are interesting as 3 analysts out of 18 who provided ratings for Ford Motor Company declared the stock was a “buy,” while 0 rated the stock as “overweight,” 14 rated it as “hold,” and 1 as “sell.”

 F’s Market Performance

-The volatility ratio for the week stands at 2.50% while the volatility levels for the past 30 days are set at 2.85% for Ford Motor Company.
-The simple moving average for the period of the last 20 days is 1.90% for F stocks with a simple moving average of 2.23% for the last 200 days.
+F stocks went up by 3.29% for the week, with a monthly jump of 5.24% and a quarterly performance of 16.05%, while its annual performance rate touched -20.55%.
+The volatility ratio for the week stands at 2.99% while the volatility levels for the past 30 days are set at 2.97% for Ford Motor Company.
+The simple moving average for the period of the last 20 days is 4.19% for F stocks with a simple moving average of 5.44% for the last 200 days.

 Analysts’ Opinion of F